Euheimr/gtm/README.md

 ## Contributing

-**I'm not taking pull requests for now**, but will personally take on reported issues.
+**I'm not taking pull requests for now**, but will take on reasonably reported issues.

 _I will change this in the future (sorry, not ready for this yet)._